yassineAlouini/kaggle-tools/README.md

 <h2>About</h2>

-This is a repository containing tools, scripts and code snippets that I often use in Kaggle challenges (more generally in data science and machine learning tasks).
+This is a repository containing tools, scripts and code snippets that I often use in Kaggle challenges and more generally in data science and machine learning tasks.

 <h2>Installation (Linux and OS X)</h2>